⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-EV/EBITDA10.60Evaluates the entire company's value (Enterprise Value) relative to its earnings before interest, taxes, depreciation, and amortization, useful for comparing companies with different capital structures.
+EV/EBITDA12.45Evaluates a company's total value relative to its earnings before interest, taxes, depreciation, and amortization, often used for comparing companies with different capital structures.

-Operating Margin18.97Represents the percentage of revenue left after paying for operating expenses, showing the company's profitability from its core operations.
+Operating Margin0.15Represents the percentage of revenue left after paying for operating expenses, indicating a company's operational efficiency.

 ⚠️ Extended Disclaimer & Important Information AI-Generated Content: This research report has been prepared using artificial intelligence technology.
 While we strive for accuracy and rely on sources believed to be reliable, AI-generated content may contain errors, omissions, or outdated information.
 Not Investment Advice: This report is provided for informational and educational purposes only.
 Nothing contained herein constitutes investment advice, a recommendation to buy or sell any security, or financial advice of any kind.
 Investment Risks: Investing in securities involves substantial risk, including potential loss of principal.
 Past performance is not indicative of future results.
 Carefully consider your investment objectives, risk tolerance, and financial circumstances before making decisions.
 Conduct Your Own Research: You are strongly encouraged to conduct thorough research, perform due diligence, and consult with qualified financial, legal, and tax professionals before making investment decisions.
 By accessing and using this report, you acknowledge that you have read, understood, and agreed to this disclaimer.